 Clinical Practice Guidelines are recommendations for clinicians about the care of patients with specific conditions.
 They are based on the best available research evidence and practice experience.
 Guidelines are suggestions for care, not rules.
-However, most patients do fit guidelines and this should be reflected in overall practice patterns.
+However, most patients do fit guidelines, and this should be reflected in overall practice patterns.
+Clinical guidelines are available for members to review upon request.